walles/riff/README.md

     `one or`.
 - Do some effort to prevent fork loops if people set `$PAGER` to `riff`
 - Add support for `--help`
+- Add support for `--version`
+- Print help and bail if stdin is a terminal